 Studies show that women have a harder time trying to quit smoking and have less success with abstinence programs than men.
 There are many possible reasons for this gender inequality:

-In the past 50 years, a women's risk of dying from smoking related diseases has increased, and is now nearly equal to that of men.
+In the past 50 years, women's risk of dying from smoking related diseases has increased, and is now nearly equal to that of men.

 On the positive side, evidence suggests that when women quit, their lung function improves more rapidly than in men who quit.